Whitstable Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 30 years left, the property will be worth the same as a freehold for decades to come.

 Lender Requirement